CNN’s Van Jones calls Russia story ‘nothing burger’ in latest undercover video

 The video comes a day after Project Veritas released footage showing CNN producer John Bonifield saying that CNN has pushed what he called the “bullsh—” Russia story in order to juice ratings.

-CNN and other networks have given extensive coverage to Russian election interference, now under investigation by House and Senate committees, while Democrats have tried to tie President Trump’s campaign to the meddling.
+CNN and other networks have extensively covered Russia’s attempts to influence the election, now under investigation by House and Senate committees, while Democrats have tried to tie President Trump’s campaign to the efforts.

-Project Veritas president James O’Keefe said the latest video shows “one of CNN’s most prominent left-leaning political commentators in total agreement with President Trump.”
+Project Veritas President James O’Keefe said the latest video shows “one of CNN’s most prominent left-leaning political commentators in total agreement with President Trump.”

 A CNN spokesman responded by email to a request for comment from the Washington Times by writing, “LOL.”